-In May 2014, the Financial Accounting Standards Board issued "Revenue from Contracts with Customers" (Topic 606).
+In May 2014, FASB issued "Revenue from Contracts with Customers" (Topic 606).
 The new revenue standard requires that an entity recognize revenue to depict the transfer of goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods and services.
-The standard is effective for the annual reporting period beginning after December 15, 2016 and early adoption is not permitted.
-We are currently evaluating the future impact of this standard to our consolidated financial position or results of operations.
+The standard is effective for the annual reporting period beginning after December 15, 2016 using either of the following transition methods: (i) a full retrospective approach reflecting the application of the standard in each prior reporting period with the option to elect certain practical expedients, or (ii) a modified retrospective approach with the cumulative effect of initially adopting the standard recognized at the date of adoption (which includes additional footnote disclosures).
+Early adoption is not permitted.